 Place about 8 cups of water in the bottom of your pot, depending on the size of your pot…it’s okay if the Tamales are sitting slightly in the water.
 Cover the pot and bring water to a low boil.
 Steam for about 30-40 minutes.

-This recipe makes a LOT of Tamales.
-About 45.
+This recipe makes about 30 tamales.
 That’s perfect!
 If you’re going to all the trouble to make them…you may as well freeze a bunch.
-They reheat beautifully if you re-steam them!
-(No I didn’t eat 45 Tamales!)
+They reheat beautifully if you re-steam them or microwave them for 2 minutes.

 Can you see how moist the Masa is?
 The beef is packed with flavor and so tender.
 They are wonderful…truly wonderful.